Safari photography tips

 Some of the bigger ones are expensive and often unnecessary.
 They take up valuable luggage space and are more prone to being damaged.

-Consider a compact 400-millimeter lens, or 2 separate ones, maybe 1 x 100 – 400mm and 1 x 24 – 105 mm.
+Consider a compact 400-millimeter lens, or 2 separate ones, maybe 1 x 100 – 400mm telephoto lens and 1 x 24 – 105 mm.
 Be aware that changing lenses can allow dust to find its way on to the sensor.
 One versatile lens with a quick, accurate focus should be sufficient.
 An image stabilizer function is also desirable.

 Collapsible tripods and monopods work brilliantly, however, as the animals move you may find yourself needing to move quickly from one side of the jeep to the other.
-Tripods can be quite awkward to move in a restricted space, consider using a beanbag perched on the window frame to steady your camera.
+Tripods can be quite awkward to move in a restricted space, consider using a beanbag perched on the window frame to steady your digital camera.

 There is also a possibility that you will need to take connecting flights on small bush planes.
 These have much smaller cargo space and seriously restricted luggage allowances.